Presidential transition of Barack Obama: Assessment of the transition

 Experts have given the transition high praise.
 Numerous experts have referred to the transition between Bush and Obama as the "gold standard" for presidential transitions.
 Both the Bush and Obama ends of the transition have been praised.

-The transition has been praised as "seamless", in part, for its adherence to Obama's insistence that there be "one president at a time", with Obama largely avoiding giving comment during the transition on matters Bush was handling, such as the ongoing financial crisis.
+The transition has been praised as "seamless", in part, for its adherence to Obama's insistence that there be "one president at a time", with Obama largely avoiding giving comment during the transition on matters Bush was handling, such as the 2008 financial crisis.